EdwinVW/pitstop/README.md

 **Ocelot**
 Ocelot is an open-source API Gateway built on .NET Core.
 It is used to implement the API Gateway in the PitStop solution.
 See [https://github.com/ThreeMammals/Ocelot](https://github.com/ThreeMammals/Ocelot) for more info.

+**Serilog**
+Serilog an open-source logging framework for .NET (Core).
+It supports semantic/structured logging.
+All components within the solution use Serilog for logging information and errors.
+Log information is sent to the Console and to a Seq server (described below).
+See [https://serilog.net/](https://serilog.net/) for more info.

+**Seq**
+Seq is a central log server that can aggregate logging from several different logging-frameworks (including Serilog).
+It supports structured logging and offers rich searching and filtering capabilities.
+All logging within the PitStop solution is sent to Seq.
+See [https://getseq.net/](https://getseq.net/) for more info.

 **AutoMapper**
 AutoMapper is used (only where it adds value) to map between POCOs.
 This is primarily handy when mapping commands to events, events to events or events to models.
 See [http://automapper.org/](http://automapper.org/ "Automapper web-site") for more info.